mooltipass/minible/fido2_openssh_from_windows.md

 OpenSSH v8.2 at least, Ubuntu 20.04 if using Ubuntu.

 ## Prerequisites - OpenSSH
 Version 8.3+ of OpenSSH is required for FIDO2 authentication to work on Windows.
 Unfortunately Windows typically uses an older version.
-As funny as it sounds, the simplest way to get the latest ssh is to install <a href="https://git-scm.com/download/win">git for windows</a>.
+As funny as it sounds, the simplest way to get the latest openSSH is to install <a href="https://git-scm.com/download/win">git for windows</a>.

 ## Prerequisites - OpenSSH SK WinHello
 Download the latest **winhello.dll** from the <a href="https://github.com/tavrez/openssh-sk-winhello/releases">the OpenSSH SK WinHello project release page</a>.